 BookOnBoard’s Guide to Kampala

 The city of Kampala got its name from the hordes of impala that used to roam here on the hills.
-So, you’ve been wondering what should you do and where should you visit in Kampala?
+So, you’ve been wondering what should you do and where should you visit Kampala.
 Don’t worry, here we are with a guide full of information about this beautiful African city.

-Let’s see the most important information about the city and surroundings.
+Let’s see the most important information about the city and its surroundings.
 For example, Best Places to visit in Kampala, Cheapest places to stay in Kampala, Most popular places to eat in Kampala, Fun things to do in Kampala, Affordable hotels in Kampala, Low-cost flights to Kampala, Kampala Holiday Packages, etc.

 - Visit the Uganda Museum

 - See the national mosque

 - Spend half a day in the cathedral

 - Pay respects at the Baha’i temple

 The National Museum of Uganda

 This prestigious museum was founded over a hundred years ago.
 If you wish to learn more about this beautiful, colorful country, you have to visit the Uganda Museum.
 Indeed, it is the oldest national museum in Africa and therefore merits the top position in your best places to visit in the Kampala list.